muhammed-shaheer-keerirakath/ws-rpc-handler/README.md

 #### 1. zond_subscribe

 A method that subscribes to specific Ethereum events, returning a subscription ID used to receive notifications.
+A unique subscription ID that can be used to unsubscribe or identify incoming notifications will be returned.

 - ##### Request